 All combined, free though it may be, this deal doesn’t offer much of a chance to see if Oracle is right for your business.

-So why have Oracle launched this?
+So why has Oracle launched this?

-ERP providers like Oracle and SAP are always pushing customers to get on the Cloud; particularly their SaaS platforms that allow them to control upgrades, security, and prices at their discretion.
+ERP providers like Oracle and SAP are always pushing customers to get on the Cloud, particularly their SaaS platforms that allow them to control upgrades, security, and prices at their discretion.